tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "What's wrong with that?"
 I said.
 We were in the van, idling in the school parking lot after hours.

-"Nothing on its own," Malcolm said.
+"Nothing, really," Malcolm said.
 He had one knee up against the back of the front seat, turned to face the group.
 "It's the way people talk about it.
 Like– my mom's coworker, right, she was there for fifteen years, even baptized her kids there.
 She left this spring and she won't say why."

 "That's it?"
 Cecile said.
 She was examining her nails, half-dismissively.

 "There's other stuff.”
-He continued.
+He rubbed the back of his neck.
 “Tommy Soviero’s parents pulled him out of school for a week in July to do some kind of retreat out in the woods that was through the church.
 He came back and Emily said he was different.
 Like she was talking to him through a wall."

 "Emily’s dramatic," Cecile said.

 "Emily’s not dramatic."

-Cecile made a face that communicated polite disagreement.
+Cecile gave him a look, at which he awkwardly smiled.

 "Okay," Cecile said finally, and got out her own homework, and that was the end of it.